Juel19/Juel19/README.md

-### Hi,I am Juel 👋
+### Hi, I am Juel 👋
-#### I am Web Developer
+#### I am a Web Developer

-- 🔭 I’m currently working on Techknowledge Solutions LLC, in The USA as WordPress Customizer.
+- 🔭 I’m currently working on Techknowledge Solutions LLC, in The USA as a WordPress Customizer.
-- 🌱 I’m currently learning React.js and Redux
+- 🌱 I have obtained knowledge of HTML, CSS, Tailwind, Bootstrap, Javascript, JQuery, React.js, Redux, and Next.js for front-end Web Development.
+- 🌱 Now I am focusing on the Backend for Node.js, Express.js, and MongoDB as a full stack Web Developer
 - 💬 Ask me about Web Development
 - 📫 How to reach me: juelshikder95@gmail.com

 ![Profile views](https://gpvc.arturio.dev/Juel19)

-I am a hard-working, Passionate web developer who has worked with small business owners to build and maintain their ideal websites using HTML, CSS, Bootstrap, and JavaScript.
+I am a hard-working, Passionate web developer who has worked with small business owners to build and maintain their ideal websites using HTML, CSS, Tailwind, Bootstrap, Javascript, JQuery, React.js, Redux, and Next.js.
 I cater to each client's individual needs and work diligently to ensure a perfect website.
 Learning new skills is my passion.
 I always want to cope with new technology.
-Now I am studying React.JS and Redux and I want to acquire a profound knowledge of web development.
+Now I am focusing on the Backend for Node.js, Express.js, and MongoDB as a full-stack Web Developer and want to acquire a profound knowledge of web development.

 Skills:
 ✅HTML
 ✅CSS
 ✅BOOTSTRAP
+✅TAILWIND
 ✅JAVASCRIPT
 ✅JQUERY
 ✅REACT.JS
-✅REDUX
+✅REDUX.JS
+✅Next.js

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40'>](https://github.com/Juel19)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='40'>](https://www.linkedin.com/in/https://www.linkedin.com/in/md-juel-shikder-b74ba4200//)